 Libanius to Basil.

-I must endure, since it is Basil who commands.
-Know, however, that I am making a careful study of the manners and customs of the country, and that I mean to metamorphose the men into the nobility and the harmony of my Calliope, that they may seem to you to be turned from pigeons into doves.
+I will endure it, since Basil commands it.
+But know this: I am making a careful study of their manners and customs, and I intend to transform these men into the refinement and harmony of my Calliope [the Muse of eloquence — Libanius's way of saying his rhetorical school], so that they may seem to you to have been turned from pigeons into doves.

 Related Letters